Matt-Allen44/mitV/readme.md

 #MitV
-Lightweight WebApp used to view Commits to a Github Repository in Realtime!
+WebApp used to view Commits to a Github Repository in Realtime!
 Developed using GO and the GITHUB API

 #Contributing